How to Move to Another Country

 Most people experience some degree of culture shock when they arrive in a foreign country.
 Familiarize yourself with local customs, etiquette and social norms to ease your transition.
 It can help to learn about the country’s history, people, landscape, local dishes, national holidays and more, even if you’re just moving to Canada.

 Also, while the best way to learn a new language is to immerse yourself in it, you’ll want to know some basics when you arrive, or at least have a dependable translator app.
-Experiencing a language barrier at inopportune times, like when you need the restroom or are trying to buy food, can be frustrating and make your transition much more stressful.
+Experiencing a language barrier at inopportune times, like when you need the restroom or are trying to buy food, can make your transition much more stressful.

 5. Find a job